21 Different Types of Ants in Oregon

 12. Californian Big-headed Ant

 The Californian Big-headed Ant (Pheidole California) is a species of ant found in Oregon.
-This species is usually reddish-brown to black in color and can measure up to 6mm in length.
+This species is usually reddish-brown to black and can measure up to 6mm long.

 They are highly invasive, as they can quickly reproduce and establish themselves in new areas.